alexlogsdon/technical-documentation/creating-your-profile-readme.md

 You're automatically directed to a new page.
 This is the "home" of the repository.
 Your single README file is stored here like a sheet of paper in a folder.

-If you're feeling confused by all the buttons and information on this page, don't worry.
+*👉&nbsp; Note: If you're feeling confused by all the buttons and information on this page, don't worry.
 You won't need them for this tutorial.
 Some repositories (like those for programming projects) contain many files.
-This page helps you manage them.
+This page helps you manage them.*

 <br>